My Great Grandmother’s Fried Peach Pies!

 Drying fruit was one of the least expensive methods of fruit preservation available to folks back in the day (still is, actually).
 Apples, peaches, apricots, and other fruits could be dried in the sun and put up, then reconstituted into delicious fried pies, sauces, and baked goods which were a welcome delicacy in the hard winter months.

 There were all sorts of improvised ways of drying fruit.
 Some folks even dried fruit on their shingles!
 The hot rooftop and stiff breeze provided excellent conditions.
 They’d lay out the fruit on a piece of cloth or screen and cover with cheesecloth or another screen to keep the flies out.
 My great grandmother dried her fruit on sheets of tin with the pieces covered in cheesecloth.
-Later on in her older years, when life was easier, she just took to buying her fruit from the grocer’s in bags such as these.
 I asked Mama how they kept the ants off of it and she says she thinks the tin just got too hot for them.
 Hmm, that makes sense.
+Later on in her older years, when life was easier, she just took to buying her fruit from the grocer’s in bags such as these Sun Maid bags above.

 You can use this recipe with any number of dried fruits.
 Peaches, apples, and apricots are the most common.